The Most Overlooked Data Source Impacting Business Growth

 4. Open data

-The Most Overlooked Data Source is Your Customer’s Data
+Customer Data: The Most Overlooked Data Source

 - Companies have an increasing number of interdependent “data relationships” with their customers and partners.
-In other words, customers need to be able to use your product and you need their data populated in your product.
+In other words, customers need to be able to use your product, and you need their data populated in your product.

 - To increase the number of data relationships, companies must simplify and automate their process.
-This results in a business critical need for customer data exchange methods that are scalable, reliable, and flexible.
+This results in a business-critical need for customer data exchange methods that are scalable, reliable, and flexible.

 5 Gnarly Problems with Customer Data Ingestion